fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What age did you seriously started learning programming?
+And how old were you, when you got your first job?

+> If you had to choose 1-2 books that helped you the most as far as learning programming what would those books be ?

 > Would you say that it's better for beginners to focus on frontend or backend or devops rather than learn all those things at once?
 Get some expertise at one of them and get a job, then learn what other things employer can teach you.
 Or there's a better way?

 > What about MongoDB change streams?